royrobotiks/Graffomat/README.md

 The two cordless drills are DC gear motors with a rated voltage of 18V.
 Each of them is switched via an [H-bridge](https://en.wikipedia.org/wiki/H-bridge), a standard electronic circuit that looks like an "H" in the schematic.
 The H-bridges allow the polarity of the current to be reversed, so that the drills can be turned in both directions.
 Variable speed control works with [pulse-width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation).
 This means the motors are switched on and off very quickly, whereby the duration of the "on" phase varies in relation to the duration of the "off" phase.

 The cordless drill motors have no position feedback.
 The cordless drill motors have no position feedback.
 In order to be able to move the spray can to specific coordinates, a [black and white encoder strip](https://en.wikipedia.org/wiki/Incremental_encoder) is attached to each axis.
-The strip is read by two photo transistors per axis.
+The strips are made out of adhesive tape and they are read by by two photo transistors per axis.
 Those optical sensors are used to count the relative position of the spray head.
 In order to set the absolute origin of the coordinate system, the spray head calibrates itself by moving to the upper left corner until it hits end switches.

 <img alt="DIY linear optical encoder" src="https://niklasroy.com/diary/4/Niklas_Roy_Diary_Lores_404.jpg" width="32%" height="32%"> <img alt="Encoder schematics" src="https://niklasroy.com/diary/3/Niklas_Roy_Diary_Lores_395.jpg" width="32%" height="32%"> <img alt="Encoder schematics" src="https://niklasroy.com/diary/3/Niklas_Roy_Diary_Lores_391.jpg" width="32%" height="32%">